 The School of Nursing requires that graduate students demonstrate a level of competence commensurate with the educational and experiential prerequisites for admission and progression in the program.
-Graduate students are required to maintain licensure as a Registered Nurse in their state of residence to practice nursing as a registered nurse throughout their educational program at the University of Mobile.
-In addition, students must hold licensure as a registered nurse in any state where the practice/practicum requirements are completed.
+Graduate students are required to maintain licensure as a registered nurse in their state of residence to practice nursing as a registered nurse throughout their educational program at The University of Mobile.
+Additionally, students must hold licensure as a registered nurse in any state where the practice/practicum requirements are completed.
 The student is required to provide verification of licensure from the appropriate state board.